Director of the Thule Institute, Research Professor

 The present research projects are concentrating to the Eurasian Arctic region and the Arctic Ocean sediments and to Cenozoic glacial history of Wilkes Land and Prydz Bay margins in Antarctica, mostly funded by the Academy of Finland.
 The early Earth depositional environments and climatic evolution I am studying by applying modern sequence stratigraphic methods.
 The first degree and graduate programs are also an essential part in my research.

-I am presently a chair of the Stratigraphic Commission of Finland related to the International Union of Geological Sciences (IUGS).
-I am also a member of the Geosciences Group of the Scientific Committee on Antarctic Research (SCAR) and the vice-delegate for Finland in SCAR.
-I belong to the Finnish support group for the International Ocean Discovery Programme (IODP) and the International Continental Scientific Drilling Program (ICDP).
-I belong to the Arctic geology thematic group of the University of the Arctic.
-I am acting also as a national correspondent of the International Association of Sedimentologists (IAS).
+I am a Finnish delegate of the Marine Working Group of the International Arctic Science Committee (IASC) as well as a member of the Standing Scientific Group on Geosciences of the Scientific Committee on Antarctic Research (SCAR) and the vice-delegate for Finland in SCAR.
+I also belong to the Finnish support group for the International Ocean Discovery Programme (IODP).
+I am presently a chair of the Stratigraphic Commission of Finland.
+I am also a Finnish delegate in the international PAST (Paleo-Arctic Spatial and Temporal) Gateways Research network as well as a national correspondent of the International Association of Sedimentologists (IAS).

 My publishing activities encompass over 120 original works, of which 60 are international referee-publications.
 In addition I have regularly supervised dissertations and many thesis works.